Mexico Digital Nomad Visa Guide (2024)

 Yes, as an EU citizen, you are eligible to apply for a Temporary residence visa.

-However, being an EU or EEA citizen is not enough to grant you a Temporary residence visa, so you will have to meet all of the aforementioned conditions, as well.
+However, being an EU or EEA citizen is not enough to grant you a Temporary residence visa — you still have to meet all of the aforementioned conditions, as well.

 Are you eligible if you reside in any other country?

-Yes, if you reside in any other country, you can apply for the best alternative for Mexico digital nomad visa — a Temporary residence visa.
+Yes, if you reside in any other country, you can apply for the best Mexican alternative for a digital nomad visa — a Temporary residence visa.

 🎓 Pumble Pro Tip

 If you don’t meet some of the criteria mentioned above, you might be interested in some of the other countries with digital nomad visas.
-To learn more about them, visit the following page:
+To learn more about them, check out the following guide:

 Also, if you would like to know more about some of the most popular digital nomad visas, we recommend you visit the following page: